WPBeginner

 RENAME table `wp_users` TO `wp_a123456_users`;

-You may have to add lines for other plugins that may add their own tables in the WordPress database.
-The idea is that you change all tables prefix to the one that you want.
+You also may have to add lines for other plugins that add their own tables in the WordPress database.
+The idea is that you change all the table prefixes to the one that you want.

 The Options Table

-We need to search the options table for any other fields that is using wp_ as a prefix, so we can replace them.
-To ease up the process, use this query:
+We then need to search the options table for any other fields that are using wp_ as a prefix so we can replace them.

 SELECT * FROM `wp_a123456_options` WHERE `option_name` LIKE '%wp_%'

-This will return a lot of results, and you need to go one by one to change these lines.
+This will return a lot of results, and you need to go through them one by one to change these lines and their prefixes.

 UserMeta Table